No Bake Peanut Butter Cheesecake

 Cheesecake Filling

-- In a separate large bowl, beat the whipping cream until stiff peaks form.
+- In a large bowl, beat the whipping cream until stiff peaks form.
+Set aside.

-- When ready to serve, chop the chocolate into very small pieces and place in a heatproof bowl.
+- Finely chop the chocolate and place in a heatproof bowl.

 - Remove the cake from the fridge.
 Trace around the outside of the cake with a sharp knife, then unclamp the springform pan.